 You can also download the 5500-EZ form from the IRS here.

 How to report the fair market value of assets held by your Solo 401(k) plan to the IRS

 The Internal Revenue Service (“IRS”) Form 5500-EZ is an annual information return that is required to be filed by every “One-Participant Plan” (owners and their spouses), also known as a Solo 401(k) Plan, with plan asset value in excess of $250,000 as of December 31 of the previous tax year.
 The purpose of filing and reporting the fair market value (“FMV”) of your solo 401(k) plan’s assets is to inform the IRS of assets over $250,000.00 annually held in a Solo 401(k) Plan.
 You must file the Form 5500-EZ if a plan meets the requirements alone or combined with any other qualified retirement plan owned greater than 80% by the business owner or a related party (one controlled group) exceeding $250,000.00.

-1. The Form 5500-EZ is due every July 31st of the next plan year.
-Ex: for a plan that was established in or before 2017, the IRS Form 5500-EZ is due by July 31st , 2018.
+1. The IRS Form 5500-EZ is due every July 31st of the next plan year.
+Ex: for a plan that was established in or before 2018, the IRS Form 5500-EZ is due by July 31st , 2019.
 If the filling date falls on a Saturday, Sunday, or legal holiday it may be filed on the next day that is not.

 Department of the Treasury

 Internal Revenue Service